| Prep Time: 1 hour

-To prepare the tortillas, heat a skillet over Med heat and heat the tortillas in the skillet until lightly cooked on both sides (~2-3 mins).
-Wrap the cooked tortillas in a clean cloth while you finish warming the rest of the tortillas.
+To prepare the tortillas, heat a skillet over medium heat and place the tortillas in the skillet until lightly cooked on both sides.
+Cover the cooked tortillas in a clean cloth to keep them hot while you finish warming the rest of the tortillas.

-To build the tacos, take a tortilla and add some black beans, the pumpkin filling and a few slices of avocado.
-Garnish each taco with coconut yogurt, tomatillo salsa, cilantro, and purple cabbage.
-Serve with fresh lime.
+To build the tacos, take a tortilla and add a little bit of the black beans, the pumpkin filling and a few slices of avocado.
+Garnish each taco with some coconut yogurt, tomatillo salsa, cilantro, and purple cabbage.
+Serve with fresh lime wedges.